vasaniprince/vasaniprince/README.md

 - 💻 AI Engineer Intern @ FutureSmart AI
 - 🤖 I specialize in **LangChain, LangGraph, FastAPI, RAG, Streamlit**
 - 🛠️ Building **real-world AI tools** that bridge natural language & structured data
-- 🎯 On a mission to earn **₹20L+ in 10 months** by freelancing, launching tools, and solving real problems

 ---